This GHHIN Dialogue session provides a rapid tour through urban innovations in heat health.

 C40 Cities Climate Leadership Group

-Regina Vetter serves as the Programme Manager for Urban Heat at C40.
-In this position, she is responsible for the Cool Cities Network that supports cities globally to manage the urban heat island effect and to implement greening and cooling solutions.
-Regina also provides technical guidance on climate adaptation aspects of cities' Climate Action Plans, and facilitates the integration of urban adaptation and mitigation climate solutions.
+Regina Vetter serves as the Network Manager of the Cool Cities Network at C40.
+In this position, she is responsible for supporting cities globally to manage the urban heat island effect and to implement greening and cooling solutions.
+Regina also provides technical guidance on climate adaptation aspects of cities' Climate Action Plans, and facilitates the integration of urban adaptation and mitigation climate solutions

 Associate Professor & Director, Graduate Program in Urban + Regional Design